Camielsligro/datadog/1e/README.md

 2. Determine your [Datadog site][6] to use.

-3. Get in touch with [1E support](mailto:support@1e.com) with the Datadog API key and site to activate your 1E Datadog integration.
+3. Get in touch with [1E support](mailto:support@1e.com) and they will guide you through the process of activating your 1E Datadog integration, using the Datadog API key and site information.

-4. 1Es team will be in touch once your account has been set up.
-Once it's been setup, navigate to the [Metrics Explorer][7] within Datadog to see metrics begin to flow in.
+4. 1E's team will be in touch once your account has been set up.
+Once it's been set up, navigate to the [Metrics Explorer][7] within Datadog to see metrics begin to flow in.

 ## Data Collected